 They are leaving for camp that day and she seems like she’s having an episode of some sort as she ecstatically reveals that she bought her son, Ricky, a whole bag of potato chips.
 The young woman, Angela, isn’t the talkative type, in that she seems catatonic.
 The woman makes a very specific, big deal about giving the kids their PHYSICALS that they HAVE TO take to camp, and not to tell them that she’s the DOCTOR who COMPLETED THEM.

 It’s a suspiciously specific bit of exposition being dropped here, but we haven’t gotten to the end of the movie yet so as viewers we’re not supposed to know why it’s being mentioned (but we do, because we live in the future).

-“Have I loaded enough bullets in Chekov’s gun?
+“Have I loaded enough bullets into Chekov’s gun?
 Why, I’m sure I have!”